tarunsachdeva/blog/_posts/2020/2020-03-18-the-new-browser.markdown

 A few disconnected thoughts on video conferencing as the after a week working remotely like the rest of the world.

 First, the whole process of "dialing into" a video call feels archaic - like the dialup era of the internet.
-It's incredibly powerful once you're on, but the process of getting these is full of friction.
+It's incredibly powerful once you're on, but the process of getting on a call feels like unncessary friction.

 The broadband era of the internet meant no dialup was necessary, and this needs to happen in video too.
-Joining a video call should be as easy as opening a browser tab.
-As soon as I want to be on the call, everyone should just already _be there_.
+As soon as I want to be on the call, I and everyone should just already _be there_.

 In this new world, we will be always on, always streaming.
+Switching conversations / contexts should be as easy as opening a different browser tab.

 Our video conferencing apps will become as important as our web browsers are today.
 In an era of remote first, "social" is not a feature - but must be the core of communication medium itself.
 Social first and by default, and content layered on top if needed.
 Our current browsers are the opposite - social is a "type" of content.